sahlinet/tumbo-server/docs/user_guide.md

 ## Base

 A Base is a runtime unit and is running in an isolated environment.
-It can have many Execs.
+It can have multiple Execs.

 ### Start and Stop